 - Use maple or agave syrup instead of honey.

 - Use vegan butter or margarine instead of butter.
 I haven't tried with oil but if you want to go this route, you'll only want to use 88g (which is 80% of the 110g because butter is only 80% percent fat, whereas oil is 100%).

-- Use a flax or chia egg instead of a hen’s egg.
-To make, mix together 1 tbsp ground flax or chia with 3 tbsp warm water.
+- Use a flax or chia egg instead of a hen's egg.
+To make, mix together 1 tablespoon ground flax or chia with 3 tablespoon warm water.
 Set aside to become gelatinous before using.

 - For the glaze, use your favourite plant milk instead of dairy.

 Eat all the cookies!

 Although pryaniki are often given as birthday and wedding gifts, they are perhaps most popular at Christmas time.

 Not only are these the best Christmas cookies ever (in my not at all humble opinion!), you'll find these festive treats adorning Christmas trees too.
 Especially in Northern Russia, where apparently, old traditions die harder.